Aakash-Jakhmola/my-movie-list-server/README.md

 * https://priceless-hamilton-eafe97.netlify.app/ [new]

 <br/>

-**My Movie Listiaa** is a project which aims at creating application which enables friends to share and recommend movies and series with each other.
+**My Movie List** is a project which enables friends to share and recommend movies and series with each other.
 We use [TheMovieDB](https://www.themoviedb.org) Databse for movies and TV shows.

 This repository is backend for **My Movie Listiaa**, written in Nodejs.